Sridhar144/AlgoTodo/README.md

 - GET /api/tasks/: Retrieve all tasks.
 - PUT /api/tasks/{id}/: Update a specific task.
 - DELETE /api/tasks/{id}/: Delete a specific task.
+- **PERFECT INTEGRATION OF GITHUB ACTIONS FOR AUTO REDEPLOYMENT OF APPLICATION ON SETTING UP USING CI/CD PIPELINES**

 **Technologies Used**